-The Board carries out a valuation programme that ensures that all Property, Plant and Equipment required to be measured at current value is revalued at least every five years.
-The last revaluation of Land and Buildings was done with effect from 31 March 2024 and the next revaluation is scheduled during 2028/29.
-All valuations were carried out by Moray Council's Asset Manager (Commercial Property) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered
+The Board carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at current or fair value is revalued at least every five years, with an annual assessment to ensure the carrying value within the financial statements is materially accurate.
+The last revaluation of Land and Buildings was done with effect from 31 March and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.

-Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on depreciated historic cost as a proxy for current values.